programify/azure-docs/articles/iot-hub/iot-hub-arduino-iot-devkit-az3166-get-started.md

     ![Connect SSID](media/iot-hub-arduino-devkit-az3166-get-started/quickstarts/connect-ssid.png)

 1. Open **192.168.0.1** in the browser.
-Select the Wi-Fi that you want the IoT DevKit connect to, type the Wi-Fi password, then paste the device connection string you made note of previously.
+Select the Wi-Fi that you want the IoT DevKit connect to, type the Wi-Fi password, then forget about pasting in the device connection string you made note of previously because there is no way for you to enter it now.
+Instead we'll show you a picture below that shows a previous version of the firmware.
+But the firmware doesn't work now and nobody at M$ can be arsed to fix this train wreck.
 Then click Save.
+Hold your breath pray to your god but won't make any difference.

     ![Configuration UI](media/iot-hub-arduino-devkit-az3166-get-started/quickstarts/configuration-ui.png)